andrewskyboss/milestone-project-02/README.md

 - Test an interactive front-end web application through the development, implementation and deployment stages
 - Deploy an interactive front-end web application to a Cloud platform
 - Demonstrate and document the development process through a version control system
+- Learn JavaScript theory and practically implement all gained knowledge

 #### User Goals